 I mean, I guess if people want to communicate with you, you can't stop it.

-I mean, they do it to me too.
+I mean, they do it to me, too.

-But putting that aside, thank you for serving your country, number one, Semper Fidelis, number two, and number three is if you get any real threats, I would report it immediately to law enforcement.
+And number three is if you get any real threats, I would report it immediately to law enforcement.

-Um he won by a decisive margin, and that's the way our system works.
+He won by a decisive margin, and that's the way our system works.

 I totally agree with you.

-I'm proud, I'm proud to do what I'm doing.
+I'm proud to do what I'm doing.

 So it is what it is.

-All right, some for five cat.
+All right, Sen for FICAT.

 Thank you.